-The College Bar is situated in the basement of Staircase XI in New Quad and is open to Senior and Junior Members of the College and their guests each evening during term (except, usually, Sunday) from 7.00 pm - 11.00 pm.
-The procedure for holding events or entertainment in the Bar is the same as in all other College rooms (see D.19).
+The College Bar is situated in the basement of Staircase XI in New Quad and is open to Senior and Junior Members of the College and their guests.
+The opening hours, during term time, are: Monday, Wednesday, Thursday and Saturday, from 7.00 pm - 11.00 pm, Tuesday and Friday, from 6.30pm to 11.00pm and Sunday, from 6.30pm to 10.30pm.
+The procedure for holding events or entertainment in the Bar is the same as in all other College rooms (C.6).
 Requests should be made well in advance of the proposed date and, in any case, no later than 7 days in advance of the event if alcohol is involved.